 ETI score: 60

-The sources of Transition Impact qualities for the Project consist of: (i) Competitive and (ii) Green.
+The sources of Transition Impact qualities for the Project consist of: (i) Green and (ii) Well Governed.
 The Project will enable the Bank to put energy efficiency at the heart of the strategy of the refining sector in Egypt and further enhance its policy dialogue initiatives, in particular in the context of the Oil & Gas Modernisation Programme launched by Egyptian Ministry of Petroleum.

 The loan will be provided on a sovereign basis to the Arab Republic of Egypt.
 The ultimate beneficiary will be APC.